tommyshado/course-catalog/README.md

-# Courses Catalogue For Local Bootcamp
+# Course Catalogue for local Coding Bootcamp

 A Local programming bootcamp in your area is designing a course catalog for their students.
 As an experienced developer in the area they asked you to build the course catalog with the courses they are offering.